So far 'presidential' Trump no more a uniter than candidate Trump

 "Hashtag, he's your President," Conway said at an event that proved that no one involved in the election is ready to bind the wounds of division just yet.

-His strategy of gloating and triumphalism, however, might delight his supporters it does raise the question of whether his approach is storing up future political problems.
+His strategy of gloating and triumphalism, however it might delight his supporters, does raise the question of whether his approach is storing up future political problems.

 Only when he is president and faces a national crisis, or an economic slowdown or some other unexpected political reverse will it become clear whether relying on a comparatively narrow base of support is a liability for Trump.